 While some might consider the legal grey area tiny houses on wheels fall into a good thing, for those not willing to break the law (or engage in an act of civil disobedience, depending on your view), it can be a disadvantage.
 For many, the threat of a code enforcement action might not warrant the risk.

 A tiny house on wheels is likely to be considered an RV in many jurisdictions.
-In some locations, you might be able to camp in an RV, but even, then the number of nights it can be slept in might be limited.
+In some locations, you might be able to camp in an RV, but even then the number of nights it can be slept in might be limited.
 Moreover, some jurisdictions require any RV used for camping or sleeping to be certified by the Recreation Vehicle Industry Association ("RVIA").
-This means the tiny house will have to be built to RVIA standards and then inspected for compliance.
-So while you might circumvent the building code, you might be stepping into an even more complicated set of standards that must be complied with.
+This means the tiny house will have to be built to RVIA standards and then be inspected for compliance.
+So while you might circumvent the building code, you could be stepping into an even more complicated set of standards that must be complied with.

-Given the myriad of factors that could influence where you locate your tiny house, it would be helpful to talk to local tiny house experts, including other tiny-home owners and tiny-house builders, to gain insight about building in your area.
+Given the myriad of factors that could influence where you locate your tiny house, it would be helpful to talk to local tiny-house experts, including other tiny-home owners and tiny-house builders, to gain insight about building in your area.

 Need a lawyer?
 Start here.